iagoleal/iagoleal.github.io/content/posts/recursion-schemes.md

 This last property is common to all anamorphisms.
-Although their output can be a possible infinite data structure (even if the input is finite), it is produced in a extremely structured manner.
+Although their output can be a possible infinite data structure (even if the input is finite), it is produced in an extremely structured manner.
 When a value is computed, we go to the next and it is never touched again.
 Therefore, we can still use an anamorphism to calculate finite data so long as we properly say when we wish to stop.